yuki-koyama/multidimensional-scaling/README.md

+# Deprecated #

+This repository is no longer maintained and the metric MDS function is now included in the `mathtoolbox` library: https://github.com/yuki-koyama/mathtoolbox , so please use the new library.

+---

 # Overview #

 This is a simple and minimum implementation of the classical multi-dimensional scaling (MDS) technique, which can be used as a header-only library.